Unboxed-Software/solana-course/content/intro-to-writing-data.md

 };
 ```

-Per the definition above, the the object passed to the `TransactionInstruction` constructor requires:
+Per the definition above, the object passed to the `TransactionInstruction` constructor requires:

 - an array of keys of type `AccountMeta`
 - the public key for the program being called